troponaut/debian-provisioning/README.md

-# Debian 12 Provisioning Script
+# Debian 12 (Cloud Image) Provisioning Script

-This repository contains a single Bash script, `provision.sh`, designed to automate the initial setup and hardening of a freshly installed Debian 12 system.
+This repository contains a single Bash script, `provision.sh`, designed to automate the initial setup and hardening of a freshly installed Debian 12 cloud image.

 ## Features